Nexis-Network/homepage/content/docs/manage/endpoints.md

 To delete a compute endpoint:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 1. Select a branch.
 1. Click the kebab menu in the **Computes** table, and select **Delete**.
 1. On the confirmation dialog, click **Delete**.

-## Manage compute endpoints with the Exzo Network API
+## Manage compute endpoints with the Nexis Network API

-Compute endpoint actions performed in the Exzo Network Console can also be performed using the [Exzo Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
-The following examples demonstrate how to create, view, update, and delete compute endpoints using the Exzo Network API.
-For other compute endpoint API methods, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Compute endpoint actions performed in the Nexis Network Console can also be performed using the [Nexis Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+The following examples demonstrate how to create, view, update, and delete compute endpoints using the Nexis Network API.
+For other compute endpoint API methods, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all attributes for a particular method, refer to method's request body schema in the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all attributes for a particular method, refer to method's request body schema in the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

-A Exzo Network API request requires an API key.
+A Nexis Network API request requires an API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-In the cURL examples below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Exzo Network API request.
+In the cURL examples below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Nexis Network API request.

 ### Create a compute endpoint with the API

-The following Exzo Network API method creates a compute endpoint.
+The following Nexis Network API method creates a compute endpoint.

 ```text
 POST /projects/{project_id}/endpoints
 ```

 The API method appears as follows when specified in a cURL command.
 The branch you specify cannot have an existing compute endpoint.
 A compute endpoint must be associated with a branch, and a branch can have only one compute endpoint.
-Exzo Network  supports read-write and read-only compute endpoints.
+Nexis Network  supports read-write and read-only compute endpoints.
 Read-only compute endpoints are for creating [Read replicas](/docs/introduction/read-replicas).
 A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.

 ```bash
 curl -X 'POST' \